bryomajor/elea-africa/README.md

 ### Usage
 Each directory in this project i.e. [crud](https://github.com/bryomajor/elea-africa-frontend) (front-end) and [django](https://github.com/bryomajor/elea-africa-backend) (backend) has installation and configuration instructions.

+### Known Bugs
+The subscription form has bugs hence not fully functioning.

 ## Support and Team
 Brian Major